cozy/cozy-banks/docs/override-cordova-config.md

 `src/targets/mobile/config.xml` before building the app.

-To achieve that, you have to declare a `mobileConfigTransformFile` attribute inside a JSON file called whose path is declared in `OVERRIDE_CONFIG_FILE`.
+To achieve that, you have to declare a `mobileConfigTransformFile` attribute inside a JSON file whose path is declared in `OVERRIDE_CONFIG_FILE`.

 ```